lhy0718/lhy0718.github.io/_posts/2025-03-05-[Paper Review] Evaluating Intention Detection Capability of Large Language Models in Persuasive Dialogues (ACL 2024).md

   - Ability to disseminate misinformation, especially on social media, could result in widespread public confusion.
 - This research involves models like ChatGPT and GPT-4, which inherently possess biases and aggressive knowledge that may influence results.
 - Careful monitoring is necessary as the technology develops and integrates into dialogue systems.

+---

+# Reader Feedback

+- The study involves a significant psychological component, which makes the **mathematical analysis seem somewhat lacking**.
+- It would be beneficial to incorporate **mathematical analysis using Explainable AI (XAI) methodologies**.